Karosa B 941

-Karosa B 941 is an articulated urban bus produced by bus manufacturer Karosa from the Czech Republic, in the years of 1997 to 2002.
-Modernised version, Karosa B941E, was introduced in the year 1999.
+Karosa B 941 is an articulated urban bus produced from 1997 to 2002 by bus manufacturer Karosa from the Czech Republic.
+An upgraded version, Karosa B941E, was introduced in 1999.
 In many towns they replaced Ikarus 280 made in Hungary.
 In production was succeeded by Karosa B 961 in 2002.

 Construction features

 Karosa B 941 is a model of the Karosa 900 series.
 The B 941 is derived from its predecessor the Karosa B 741, and also unified with city bus models such as the B 931 and the B 932.
 It is made of two rigid sections linked by a pivoting joint.
 The body is semi-self-supporting with frame and engine with automatic gearbox is placed in the rear part.
 The engine drives only the third C axle, meaning that this articulated bus has a pusher configuration.
 The front axle is independent, the middle and rear axles are solid.
 All the axles are mounted on air suspension.
 On the right side are four doors (first and last are narrower than middle doors).
 Inside are used plastic Vogelsitze or Fainsa seats.
 The driver's cab is separated from the rest of the vehicle by a glazed partition.
 In the middle part and in the rear part is room for a pram or wheelchair.
 The prototype made in 1995 has an open design of turntable, but serial produced buses have an enclosed design of the turntable.